PUBLIC TENDERS LAW IN TURKEY

 BY ATTORNEY ARZU ONGUR L.LM

-The public tenders became a significant market, for both national and international service providers in terms of their scale and attractivity in Turkey.
+The public tenders became an significant market, for both national and international service providers in term of their scale and attractively in Turkey.
 The necessity of technical knowledge and the public service character of the business have given rise to the search of foreign participants as well.
-However, it is a fact that for a foreign contractor, the laws and procedures of a different country is always complex issue.
-Therefore, the necessity of providing some brief information emerges regarding the general terms and conditions of public tenders in Turkey.
+However, it is fact that for a foreign contractor, the laws and procedures of a different country is always complex issue.
+Therefore the necessity of providing some brief information emerges regarding the general terms and conditions of public tenders in Turkey.

-Pending public tender announcements can be found from Public Administration Authority’s web page at https://ekap.kik.gov.tr
+Pending public tender announcements can be found from Public Administration Authoritiy’s web page at www.ihale.gov.tr

 THE PROCEDURE OF JOINING PUBLIC TENDERS IN SCOPE OF THE LAW NUMBERED 4734

-The Law numbered 4734 has entered into force on 01.01.2003 in line with EU harmonization process.
-The Law is broad in scope both in manner of the business type and the public administration which issues the tender.
-The scope of the law is defined under the Art 2 as tenders made by public administrations for procurement of goods, services and construction works.
-However, there are also some exclusions regulated under the Art.3 of the Law; for example, tender of tools, arms, military materials, equipment and systems for national defense, security and intelligence and tender of goods, services or works which are to be realized with foreign financing pursuant to international agreements.
+The Law numbered 4734 has entered into force on 01.01.2003 as a result of EU harmonization process.
+The Law is very large in scope both in manner of the business type and the public administration which issues the tender.
+The scope of the law has defined under the Art 2 as tenders made by public administrations for procurement of goods, services and construction works.
+However there are also some exclusions regulated under the Art.3 of the Law; for example tender of tools, arms, military materials, equipments and systems for national defense, security and intelligence and tender of goods, services or works which are to be realized with foreign financing pursuant to international agreements.

 The Art.2 also regulates the tenders of which public administrations covered by the Law.
 For example, according to the Art.2 paragraph 2, tenders made by public administrations in the scope of general budget, public economic enterprises or social security institutions are dependent on the Law numbered 4734.